 - “Listen to your parents, they love you so much.
 And they will be right about EVERYTHING!!”

 - “I would tell my younger self to not think so much about the little things that are occurring right now.
 To look at the bigger picture of things, because that would have made me so much happier if I did that.”

 - “If I could tell my younger self anything it would be to ask for help when I realized I was developing an eating disorder.
 I’m bulimic and I silently struggled with that for a long time and I wish I could tell 13 year old me that it is okay to ask for help.”

 - “You won’t regret being nicer to your sister and spending more time with your parents.
 You will never be too cool for your family.
 Tell them you love them and hug them tight.”

 - “One thing I would go back and tell my younger self would be that you are stronger than you can even imagine.
-Growing up, we are constantly filled with self doubt, the feeling of never being enough, and daily challenges.
+Growing up, we are constantly filled with self doubt or the feeling of never being enough.
 Our schedules are packed tight with academics, extracurricular activities, and balancing these with our relationships with family and friends.
 When life throws curveballs at us that interrupts this balance, we are facing a very stressful and tough situation that sometimes leaves us feeling as though we are not strong enough to handle it.
-But, you are stronger that you think and will over come the constant challenges that will shake your “perfect” life.”
+But, you are stronger than you think.
+You will over come the constant challenges that will shake your “perfect” life.”
 Trusting in yourself is key to overcome this.
 Even though it may seem like the end of the world when your friend group shifts, an injury occurs, a dream is unattainable, or you do not ace that exam that you studied insanely hard for, you will persevere.”